pytexas/meetup/docs/index.md

 I'll be sharing my journey through a first project using using text embeddings, which can often be a great way to enhance an unconventional data set with dated references.

-_Zvi Boshernitzan is an software engineer / technologist in austin focused on emerging startups._
+Zvi Boshernitzan is a software engineer and technologist based in Austin and focuses on emerging startups.